mharisraza/LinkedInScraper/README.md

 After finished, your scrapped data will be automatically saved in `profile_data.xlsx` file (automatically created).

 ### 🚧 DISCLAIMER: This project violates LinkedIn's Terms and Conditions.
 Please use it only for educational purposes. 🚧
+### Note: This project is not being maintained and there is alternate web-version available at: https://github.com/mharisraza/WebLinkedInScraper 🙏